Updated: Dec 16, 2021

 Seven things you should do if you smell a gas leak inside your home

 Turn off your metered gas supply.
-To do this turn the valve handle to Horizontal (so that it is level with the ground).
-It's important to make sure you know in advance where this valve is located at your gas meter.
+To do this, turn the valve handle to Horizontal (so that it is level with the ground).
+Again, it's essential to make sure you know in advance where this valve is located at your gas meter.
 You may need a spanner to do this.

 If the smell is coming from or around your gas meter, turn them off immediately and call your gas provider straight away.
 Remember to call from a neighbouring property if possible, as your property may be unsafe to remain in.